Istanful/separated-values/README.md

 document[0][0] = 'foo'
 ```

-The parser will default to parseCSV files.
+The parser will default to parse CSV files.
 If you want to parse a custom format you can use the `:separator` option.
 ```ruby
 document = SeparatedValues.parse('my_file.tsv', separator: '\t')